Alliance Group

-Alliance Group Limited, a cooperative originally named Alliance Freezing Company (Southland) Limited, operates freezing works at eight sites in New Zealand and exports grass-fed meat and by-products to Europe, North America, as well as Asia including China, India, Korea and Japan and many other countries.
-Alliance employs almost 5,000 people across New Zealand and operates two processing plants in the North Island and six in the South Island.
+Alliance Group Limited, a cooperative originally named Alliance Freezing Company (Southland) Limited, operates freezing works at seven sites in New Zealand and exports grass-fed meat and by-products to Europe, North America, as well as Asia including China, India, Korea and Japan and many other countries.
+Alliance employs almost 5,000 people across New Zealand and operates two processing plants in the North Island and five in the South Island.